Gaetz sex probe suddenly threatens a speedy Washington rise

 WASHINGTON (AP) — Compared with most congressional newbies, it didn’t take Rep. Matt Gaetz long.
 Phone calls from the president.
 Rides aboard Air Force One.
 Hundreds of television appearances.
 A darling in conservative circles.

-Yet barely four years after arriving in Washington as a little-known Republican state legislator from Florida’s panhandle, the 38-year-old unblushing defender of Donald Trump is facing a possible abrupt end to his once promising career because of a federal sex-trafficking investigation.
+Yet barely four years after arriving in Washington as a little-known Republican state legislator from Florida’s Panhandle, the 38-year-old unblushing defender of Donald Trump is facing a possible abrupt end to his once promising career because of a federal sex-trafficking investigation.

 The overwhelming reaction of Gaetz’s GOP colleagues — a deafening silence.
 That reflects the resentments he’s sparked during his breakneck rise as one of the party’s celebrities and the challenge he faces to retain his seat.